jkerr321/programme-db-example/README.md

 - design logo
 - linting
 - tidy up code - delete all the stuff not being used
+- do icon if season complete
+- do progress bar at the top?

 data -
 {